 I drove to Palm Springs to try out my newest movie-star tour on my husband and dog.
 I wanted to get out of the house and play cheerful tour-guide to escape the constant dirge of dispiriting news.

 Still blazing hot outside even in September, the AC caressed Kobi, the car-loving canine, in his front-seat perch with spillover for the spouse in the back.
-Other drivers notice and smile.
+Drivers notice and smile.

 The artery connecting the seven desert cities indulges the traveler with a cracking finish of the neck-craning San Jacinto Mountains.
 The towering, textured backdrop always catches my breath.
 Revolving gondolas deposit awe-struck visitors on the alpine crest.